Vcpkg: History

+In 2018, Microsoft announced the availability of this installer for Mac and Linux, among other POSIX systems.

 The 2024.01.12 release (January 2024) added 15 new ports (total 2,377), 227 updates, numerous documentation articles—including SBOM support—and refined triplet implementation.

 In early 2025, monthly updates continued: tool/releases in January–April including documentation additions, CI commands, performance improvements, offline usage support, Arm64 Linux support, and other bug fixes.

+As of December 2025, there are 2732 libraries supported by the vcpkg package installer.